 Paua is a shellfish that is found in New Zealand.
 It is a member of the abalone family.
 Unlike species of abalone found elsewhere, the surface of the paua is black, and it generally has a stronger taste.
 Like abalone, if not cooked correctly, it can be very tough.
 This traditional minimalist approach deals with that challenge by mincing the paua before cooking in a fritter.
 You still get the amazing and unique flavour, and won’t end up with a sore jaw!

-This is a very simple that highlights the taste of the paua.
+This very simple recipe highlights the taste of the paua.
 Why add lots of additional tastes – the paua is the star of the show and deserves to be.

 Admittedly, you will need to be in New Zealand to cook this dish.
 If a visit to New Zealand is on your bucket list, add eating paua to the things you need to do there.
 If a visit to New Zealand isn’t on your bucket list, it should be.
 Unfortunately you can’t readily buy raw paua.
 The paua I cooked was gathered from the wild and rocky Wairarapa coast by family and friends.